-REFER TO THE MANUFACTURER'S OWNER'S MANUAL FOUND IN YOUR OWNER'S PACKET.
+FOR RECALIBRATION OR MANUFACTURERS INFORMATION REGARDING THE SMARTCRAFTTM SYSTEM VIEW REFER TO THE MANUFACTURER'S OWNER'S MANUAL FOUND IN YOUR OWNER'S PACKET.

-SmartCraftTM VesselView MOBILE
+SmartCraftTM VesselView MOBILE (Option)

-VesselView MOBILE connects the SmartCraftTM data network to your iPhone or android mobile device via Bluetooth Low Energy4.0(BLE).
-With VesselView MOBILE you have the power of SmartCraftTM on your mobile device with all the digital data your SmartCraftTM engine supports plus new features such as:
+If equipped, VesselView MOBILE connects the SmartCraftTM data network to your iPhone or android mobile device via Bluetooth Low Energy4.0(BLE).
+With VesselView MOBILE you have the power of

+SmartCraft[TM] on your mobile device with all the digital data your SmartCraft[TM] engine supports plus new features such as:

-- Manitenance reminders
+- Maintenance reminders

 - Mapping

 - Performance summary

 - Fault code diagnostics